Clean energy in Nottingham

 - A 378kW/676kwH lithium Ion battery,

-The aim of the demonstrator is to maximise use of locally generated renewable generation to cut the carbon emissions and costs associated with charging electric fleet vehicles, as well as reducing peak demand by using vehicles for short-term storage.
+The demonstrator aims to maximise the use of locally generated renewable generation to cut the carbon emissions and costs associated with charging electric fleet vehicles, as well as reducing peak demand by using vehicles for short-term storage.

-The project is Project Managed by the Energy Projects Service and is a collaboration between Fleet, Transport Strategy and Energy teams.
-Nottingham is participating alongside lead partner, the city of Arnhem, The Netherlands, as well as other partners from across North West Europe: Gemeente Arnhem, POLIS Promotion of Operational Links and Integrated Services aisbl, Luxembourg Institute of Science and Technology, Centre of Excellence for Low Carbon and Fuel Cell Technologies, Transport for London, Europäisches Institut für Innovation - Technologie e.
+Nottingham is participating alongside lead partner, the city of Arnhem, The Netherlands, as well as other partners from across North-West Europe: Gemeente Arnhem, POLIS Promotion of Operational Links and Integrated Services, Luxembourg Institute of Science and Technology, Centre of Excellence for Low Carbon and Fuel Cell Technologies, Transport for London, Europäisches Institut für Innovation - Technologie e.
 V., Walvoorzieningen Nederland B.V., and Institut d’aménagement et d’urbanisme de l’île-de-France.